Career Timeline of Brent Burns: Major Achievements and Milestones

 How Brent Burns built a successful career.
 Explore key moments that defined the journey.

-1991: Helped Sharks reach the Stanley Cup Final
+1991: Sharks reach the Stanley Cup Final

-2002: Played for Brampton Battalion
+2002: Plays with the Brampton Battalion

 In the 2002-03 season, Brent Burns played his Ontario Hockey League (OHL) career as a right winger with the Brampton Battalion.
 He led the team in playoff scoring that season with five goals and six assists in 11 games.
-Burns was runner-up for Most Improved Player in the OHL as voted on by Leagues coaches.

-October 8, 2003: NHL Debut with the Wild
+October 8, 2003: NHL Debut with the Minnesota Wild

 On October 8, 2003, Brent Burns made his NHL debut with the Minnesota Wild against the Chicago Blackhawks.
-He scored his first NHL goal in his third game against the Sharks.
+He later scored his first NHL goal in his third game against the Sharks.

 2003: Drafted by the Minnesota Wild

-During the 2004-05 NHL lockout, Brent Burns played in the American Hockey League (AHL) with the Houston Aeros.
+During the 2004-05 NHL lock-out, Brent Burns played in the American Hockey League (AHL) with the Houston Aeros.

-After spending the 2004-05 NHL lock-out in the American Hockey League (AHL) with the Houston Aeros, Brent Burns adapted as a defenceman and earned a regular spot on the Wild roster for the 2005-06 season, contributing 16 points in 72 games.
+After spending the 2004-05 NHL lock-out in the AHL, Brent Burns adapted as a defenceman and earned a regular spot on the Wild roster for the 2005-06 season.

-2010: Led Canadian defencemen in ice time at World Championships
+2010: Plays at the World Championships

 At the 2010 World Championships, Brent Burns led all Canadian defencemen in ice time at 18:29 minutes per game as Canada finished in seventh place.
 He was also part of the summer camp roster for Canada in the 2010 Winter Olympics, though he did not make the final roster cut.